Spaghetti Pie is Comfort Food Reinvented

 - Spread the pasta mixture into the bottom of a 9 x 13 casserole dish covered with cooking spray.
 Top with the beef mixture.

 - Pour the spaghetti sauce over the beef.
-Cover and bake 35 to 4 minutes or until bubbly and hot.
+Cover and bake for 35 to 40 minutes or until bubbly and hot.

 - Sprinkle with remaining cheese and bake an additional 10 to 15 minutes or until the cheese is melted.
 Cool slightly before serving.